vladikkk23/People/README.md

 Working on Messenger for my Web App.
 Still a lot of work to be done.
-If u've some great ideas about this project, share them with me :)
+If u've got some great ideas about this project, share them with me :)